 Woman’s Body Found in Plastic Bin on NYC Sidewalk – Gadget Clock

-A decomposed body of a woman was found inside a plastic bin on a New York City sidewalk on Friday, according to law enforcement sources.
+Investigators have identified the body found in a storage container left on a Bronx sidewalk as an East Harlem woman reported missing earlier this week.

-Sources with knowledge of the investigation said the storage container was discovered on the 900 block of University Avenue in the Highbridge section of the Bronx around 2 p.m.
-It’s where a storage facility offloads unwanted items, according to one of the sources.
+Nisaa Walcott, a 35-year-old mother, was found Friday afternoon inside a plastic container placed across the street from 950 University Avenue, in the Highbridge section of the Bronx.
+It’s where a storage facility offloads unwanted items, according to a police source.

+Friends of the East Harlem woman were devastated to learn of what happened to Walcott, who leaves behind a 15-year-old son.

+“She was a beautiful person, hard worker, she was a single mother, she was an entrepreneur she worked hard and she didn’t deserve this,” Walcott’s friend, Luz Droz, said.

+It wasn’t immediately clear how long Walcott’s body had been left in the area, but law enforcement sources said the body had already started decomposing.

-A man who frequents the location to find things he’s able to resell was the person who made the gruesome discovery.
+A man who frequents the location to find things he’s able to resell was the person who made the gruesome discovery after spotting a leg.
 The bin with the body didn’t appear to be connected to the storage facility, a source said.

 The investigation is still active and no cause of death has been determined at this point.